Music-Schmusic/Music-Schmusic/README.md

 Acceptance Criteria: https://docs.google.com/document/d/1k2PE1fFzcKwBVmqG2P83pgTkExbzyHHkGJTv9_v_5Mk/edit?usp=sharing

 In order to run Cypress API Tests: npm run start:cypress
+IMPORTANT: Cypress tests work with live data, if a test suite is interrupted in the middle of running tests will fail.
+To fix: run tests completely in order to flush data.
+The tests should now succeed.

 Code Coverage Report as of 03/13/25\
 <img width="709" alt="Screenshot 2025-03-14 at 2 22 42 AM" src="https://github.com/user-attachments/assets/a1ff0a59-a9fd-4c0d-8c1d-bcb667ab63ce" />